riccardomocchetti/functional-programming-with-aws-lambda/README.md

 - we pass the `database` as a parameter, this is particularly useful for testing;
 - `tryCatch` is a utility method to create `TaskEither` monads.
 The first parameter is our `Right` value.
 The second parameter our `Left` value.
 We want return the post if we created successfully, otherwise we return an error.

 I'm using a tecnique called [currying]() to define `createPostIO`.
-If I want I can now fix the first parameter and do very nice things like.
+It allows me to fix the first parameter and do things like.

 ```typescript
 const createPostWithDynamoDB = createPostIO(dynamoDB)